4.8 on

 • Product reviews from long-term users: Real-world feedback on heaters, fridges, fans, toilets, and insulation after months or years of use in different climates.

 • Moisture and insulation guides: Resources that explain condensation control, vapor barriers, R-values, and how different insulation types perform in a van shell.
+EPA moisture and mold guidance is a helpful reference for why ventilation and vapor control matter so much in a small, sealed space.

 • Budget and cost breakdowns: Sample build budgets that show where people saved, where they chose to spend more, and what surprise costs popped up.
+For a deeper dive into real-world numbers, check out our guide to Sprinter van conversion costs for every budget, then compare that with what’s included in our professional van conversion services if you’d rather have a shop handle the heavy lifting.

 Checkout Dave Miller’s entry on the Alpine Guides Blog.
 He shares what he found key in his van, what didn’t work, and why he built what he did for the sport that he loves.
 How to Use Van Build Tools Without Getting Stressed